-The health benefits of Calamus Essential Oil can be attributed to its properties like anti rheumatic, anti spasmodic, anti biotic, cephalic, circulatory, memory boosting, nervine, stimulant and tranquilizing.
+The health benefits of Calamus Essential Oil can be attributed to its properties as an anti-rheumatic, anti-spasmodic, antibiotic, cephalic, circulatory, memory boosting, nervine, stimulant, and tranquilizing substance.

-The use of Calamus was known to ancient Romans and Indians and it has made a significant place in the Indian system of medicines, called the Ayurveda.
-Calamus is a plant that preferably grows in watery, marshy places.
-It is a native to Europe and Asia.
+The use of Calamus was even known to ancient Romans and Indians and it has had a significant place in the Indian system of medicines, called Ayurveda.
+Calamus is a plant that grows best in watery, marshy places.
+It is native to Europe and Asia.

-Although toxic, the Essential Oil of Calamus has many medicinal properties which are enlisted below.
+Although toxic, the Essential Oil of Calamus has many medicinal properties, the most notable of which are listed below.

-Antirheumatic & Anti Arthritic: This oil is particularly stimulating for the nerves and the blood circulation.
-It stimulates and increases the rate of blood circulation in the affected area and gives relief from the pain and swelling associated with rheumatism, arthritis and gout.
+Anti-rheumatic & Anti-Arthritic: This oil is particularly stimulating for the nerves and blood circulation.
+It stimulates and increases the rate of blood circulation in the affected area and gives relief from the pain and swelling associated with rheumatism, arthritis, and gout.

-Antispasmodic: The Essential Oil of Calamus is known for its anti spasmodic properties.
-It relaxes all sorts of spasm, but is particularly effective on nervous spasm.
-Thus, in cases of nervous afflictions and disturbances, this can be administered, but in very mild doses.
+Anti-spasmodic: The Essential Oil of Calamus is known for its anti-spasmodic properties.
+It relaxes all sorts of spasms, but is particularly effective on nervous spasms.
+Therefore, in cases of nervous afflictions and disturbances, this essential oil can be administered, but only in very mild doses.

-Antibiotic: Due to its toxic nature, the Calamus Essential Oil does not allow any biotic growth and acts as an anti biotic.
-This property can be used to fight infections, both internal and external.
+Antibiotic: Due to its toxic nature, Calamus Essential Oil does not allow any biotic growth and acts as an antibiotic.
+This property can be used to fight infections, both internally and externally.

-Cephalic: This essential oil has a refreshing effect on brain (of course, when taken in very mild doses, else the effects may be devastating on the brain).
-It activates it and is also effective in curing neurotic disorders.
-This oil is also considered to induce and promote positive thoughts.
+Cephalic: This essential oil has a refreshing effect on the brain (obviously, this is only when taken in very mild doses, or else the effects may be devastating to the brain).
+It activates neural pathways and is also effective in curing neurotic disorders.
+This oil is also employed to induce and promote positive thoughts.

-Memory Boosting: The Essential Oil of Calamus has memory boosting effects.
-This can be administered to those who are undergoing or have undergone memory loss due to ageing, trauma or any other reason.
-This also helps repair certain damages done to the brain tissues and neurons.
+Memory Boosting: The Essential Oil of Calamus has memory-boosting effects.
+This can be administered to those who are undergoing or have undergone memory loss due to aging, trauma, or any other reason.
+This also helps to repair certain damages done to the brain tissues and neurons.

-Nervine: Most of the effects of this essential oil deal with brain and the nervous system.
-So, as expected, this oil is a nervine and helps maintain good health of the nervous system.
-It helps recover them from shock and other damages.
-It also reduces chances of epileptic and hysteric attacks, nervous afflictions etc.
+Nervine: Most of the effects of this essential oil deal with the brain and the nervous system.
+Therefore, as expected, this oil is a nervine and helps maintain the ideal health of the nervous system.
+It helps recover them from shock and other damage.
+It also reduces chances of epileptic fits, hysteric attacks, and various nervous afflictions.

-Stimulant: The Calamus Essential Oil is particularly stimulating for the nervous system and the brain.
-It stimulates nerves and the neurons and helps attain alertness and steadiness.
-It also stimulates certain discharges such as those of hormones, blood circulation and other functions going on inside the body.
+Stimulant: Calamus Essential Oil is particularly stimulating for the nervous system and the brain.
+It stimulates nerves and the neurons and helps achieve alertness and steadiness.
+It also stimulates certain discharges, including those of the hormones, blood circulation, and other functions going on inside the body.

-Tranquilizing: A low dose of this oil can induce sleep and work as a tranquilizer.
+Tranquilizing: A low dose of this oil can induce sleep and work as a very effective tranquilizer.
 This may be of great help to those who suffer from sleeplessness or insomnia.
-This effect relaxes the body and the mind and helps get a good rest.
+This tranquilizing effect relaxes the body and the mind, helping people get a good, healthy rest.

-Other Benefits: It can be used to treat neuralgia, which is caused due to the pressure exerted on the Ninth Cranial Nerve by the surrounding blood vessels, triggering off acute pain and swelling.
-Calamus Oil makes the blood vessels to contract and reduce pressure on the cranial nerve.
-Further, due to its numbing and tranquilizing effect on the brain and the nerves, it reduces feeling of pain.
-This oil is also used for treatment of headache, vertigo etc. and it is a sedative.
+Other Benefits: It can be used to treat neuralgia, which is caused due to the pressure exerted on the Ninth Cranial Nerve by the surrounding blood vessels, triggering acute pain and swelling.
+Calamus Oil makes the blood vessels contract and reduce pressure on the cranial nerve.
+Furthemore, due to its numbing and tranquilizing effect on the brain and the nerves, it reduces feelings of pain.
+This oil is also used for the treatment of headaches and vertigo, along with being a sedative.

-Few Words of Caution: The Essential Oil of Calamus contains a compound called asorone, which is toxic and considered carcinogenic.
-It has narcotic effects too and can cause convulsions and hallucinations if taken in higher doses.
+A Few Words of Warning: The Essential Oil of Calamus contains a compound called asorone, which is toxic and is considered carcinogenic.
+It has narcotic effects as well and can cause convulsions and hallucinations if taken in high doses.
 Studies have shown that its oral ingestion can cause prolonged severe convulsions and tumours.
-So, oral ingestion should be avoided unless under guidance of an expert practitioner.
-Pregnant ladies should avoid its use.
+Therefore, oral ingestion should be avoided unless under the guidance of an expert practitioner.
+Pregnant women should strictly avoid its use.

-Blending: Calamus Essential Oil blends well with essential oils of cedar wood, cinnamon, clary sage, labdanum, lavender, marjoram, olibanum, oregano, patchouli rosemary, tea tree and ylang-ylang
+Blending: Calamus Essential Oil blends well with the essential oils of cedar wood, cinnamon, clary sage, labdanum, lavender, marjoram, olibanum, oregano, patchouli rosemary, tea tree, and ylang-ylang.